-If someone says “you can lead a horse to water, but you can’t make it drink,” it means that you can provide someone with a golden opportunity, making it easy for them to do something, but you can’t force them to take it if they don’t want to.
+The phrase “you can lead a horse to water, but you can’t make it drink” is a proverb that means you can provide someone with a great opportunity, but you can’t force them to take it if they don’t want to.

 “Well,” said his father, “you can lead a horse to water, but you can’t make it drink.”

 Where does the phrase “you can lead a horse to water, but you can’t make it drink” come from?
 It sounds like an expression a horseback rider would come up with.
 Imagine it: After a long day’s work, a horseback rider leads their horse to a river.
 This would be a perfect opportunity for the horse to drink, but for whatever reason… they choose not to.